oschrenk/notes/java.md

 ### Java Class Loader ###

-The Java Class Loader is a part of the JRE that dynmacilly loads Java Classes into the Java Virtual Machine.
+The Java Class Loader is a part of the JRE that dynamically loads Java Classes into the Java Virtual Machine.
 Usually classes are loaded on demand (lazy initialization).
-The Java Run Time does not need to know about files and filesystems because of class loaders.
+The Java Run Time does not need to know about files and file systems because of class loaders.
 They are an abstraction (or indirection) between a resource name and its actual location.

 In Java a library, a collection of object code, is typically packaged in Jar files.
-Tge class loader is reponsible for locating libraries, reading their contents and loading the classes.
+The class loader is responsible for locating libraries, reading their contents and loading the classes.

-When the JVM is started´, three class loaders are used.
+When the JVM is started, three class loaders are used.

 1. Bootstrap class loader.
 Loads core Java Libraries (in `$JAVA_HOME/lib`).
 Written in native code.
 2. Extensions class loader.
-Loads extensions code (in `$JAVA_HOME/lib/ext` or other dirs specified in `java.ext.dirs` system property).
+Loads extensions code (in `$JAVA_HOME/lib/ext` or other directories specified in `java.ext.dirs` system property).
 Implemented by the `sun.misc.Launcher$ExtClassLoader` class.
 3. System class loader.
 Loads code found on `java.class.path`, which maps to the system `CLASSPATH` variable.
 Implemented by the `sun.misc.Launcher$AppClassLoader` class.

 All class loaders are of type `java.lang.ClassLoader`